Bone Marrow Transplant

 Diarrhea, nausea, and vomiting may occur with chemotherapy, radiation, and/or GI irritation.
 Calories and proteins may be given through an intravenous (IV) line until your child is able to eat again and the diarrhea has resolved.

 - fluid overload

 Fluid overload is a complication that can lead to pneumonia, liver damage, and high blood pressure.
-The primary reason for fluid overload is because the kidneys cannot keep up with the large amount of fluid being given in the form of medications, intravenous (IV) and nutrition, and blood products.
-The kidneys may also be damaged from disease, infection, chemotherapy, radiation, or antibiotics.
+The primary reason for fluid overload is because the kidneys cannot keep up with the large amount of fluid being given intravenously in the form of medications, nutrition, and blood products.
+The kidneys may also be damaged from disease, infection, chemotherapy, radiation, and/or antibiotics.

 During transplant and recovery, your child will be assessed for signs and symptoms of fluid overload.
 He/she may be weighed at least daily, often twice or three times daily, and blood chemistries and input and output will be measured frequently.
 Medications that help kidney function and elimination of excess fluid may be given.

 Respiratory status is an important function that may be compromised during transplant.
 Infection, inflammation of the airway, fluid overload, graft-versus-host disease, and bleeding are all potential life-threatening complications that may occur in the lungs and pulmonary system.